mongodb/docs-commandline-tools/source/includes/fact-match-dump-restore-versions.rst

 .. note::

-   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same or newer version as the source deployment.
+   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same version or one major version later than the source deployment.
+To learn about supported upgrade paths, see the :manual:`upgrade documentation
+   </release-notes/8.0-upgrade>`.

    This guarantee does not apply to metadata, archive, or oplog replay files.
 If you try to restore these files using different